cytechmobile/radicle-planning-boards/CONTRIBUTING.md

 <UButton :ui="{ rounded: 'rounded-full' }">I'm a very rounded button</UButton>
 ```

-_(You may not see TailwindCSS in the nuxt modules because Nuxt UI brings it with it)_
+_(You may not see TailwindCSS in the nuxt modules declaration because Nuxt UI brings it with it)_

 #### Nuxt Icon